wilsonmar/oss-perf/ga_metrics.md

 ## Monthly Reporting
 But what about monthly extracts for presentations to management and colleagues?

+  1. Select the **Month** time scale.
+Notice the total before filtering.

+Be aware of daily, weekly, and monthly cycles of normal activities.
+The patterns may be disrupted by special events such as the Superbowl, Thanksgiving, Christmas, etc.

 http://www.analyticscanvas.com/ is a Windows-based client program from Google Analytics Partner nModal solutions in Toronto was highlighted in 2011 at